-Figure 5.14: Bacterial chemotaxis. (a) Flagellar motors are responsible for spinning flagella. (b) When flagella spin in the clockwise direction, the organism tumbles, while when they spin in the counterclockwise direction, the organism runs. (c) The direction in which the flagella spin is determined by whether the CheY protein is phosphorylated.
-Figures from Phillips, Kondev and Theriot [76]; used with permission of Garland Science.

-chemicals that stimulate the sensing system.
+Figure 5.14: Bacterial chemotaxis. (a) The flagellar motor can spin the flagellum clockwise or counter-clockwise. (b) In the first case, the bacterium goes in a tumble motion while in the second case the bacterium runs. (c) The direction in which the motor spins is determined by whether the CheY phosphorylated protein binds the motor complex.
+Figures from Phillips, Kondev and Theriot [75]; used with permission of Garland Science.
+Control system overview The chemotaxis system in E. coli consists of a sensing system that detects the presence of nutrients, an actuation system that propels the organism in its environment, and control circuitry that determines how the cell should move in the presence of chemicals that stimulate the sensing system.
 The actuation system in E. coli consists of a set of flagella that can be spun using a flagellar motor embedded in the outer membrane of the cell, as shown in Figure 5.14a.
-When the flagella all spin in the counterclockwise direction, the individual flagella form a bundle and cause the organism to move roughly in a straight line.
+When the flagella all spin in the counter clockwise direction, the individual flagella form a bundle and cause the organism to move roughly in a straight line.
 This behavior is called a "run" motion.
 Alternatively, if the flagella spin in the clockwise direction, the individual flagella do not form a bundle and the organism "tumbles," causing it to rotate (Figure 5.14b).
-The selection of the motor direction is controlled by the protein CheY: if phosphorylated CheY binds to the motor complex, the motor spins clockwise (tumble), otherwise it spins counterclockwise (run) (Figure 5.14c).
+The selection of the motor direction is controlled by the protein CheY: if phosphorylated CheY binds to the motor complex, the motor spins clockwise (tumble), otherwise it spins counter-clockwise (run) (Figure 5.14c).
 A question that we address here is how the bacterium moves in the direction in which the attractant concentration increases.
 Because of the small size of the organism, it is not possible for a bacterium to sense gradients across its length.
-Hence,
+Hence, a more sophisticated strategy is used, in which the temporal gradient, as opposed to the spatial gradient, guides the organism motion through suitable combination